liuximeng2/Chest_xRay/README.md

 print(f"Test Error of PCR using the best number of components(190): {1 - pipe.score(X_test, y_test)}")
 ```
 Test Error of PCR using the best number of components(190): 0.19551282051282048
 From here, we see that the test error has decreased from 0.21 to 0.19.
-This is a significant improvement.
 We can also look at the confusion matrix to see which classes are misclassified.

 ```python
 pipe_pred_pcr_smote = pipe.predict(X_test)